-Utah is paradise for outdoor enthusiasts and history buffs alike.
+Utah is a paradise for outdoor enthusiasts and history buffs alike.
 Whether you come for the greatest snow on earth or to take a summer whitewater rafting trip, Utah offers a variety of landscapes and climates.
 Follow the pioneer trails of the rugged wilderness, visit Old West outlaw hideouts, ski at more than a dozen winter resorts, and climb red rock canyons.
 Utah has everything but the ocean!

-Enjoy your travels in Utah and welcome to the Legends of the Beehive State.
+Enjoy your travels in Utah, and welcome to the Legends of the Beehive State.

 Kathy R. Weiser

-On a blue field, appears the state seal.
+On a blue field appears the state seal.
 In the center of the seal is a beehive, the state emblem, with a sego lily growing on either side.
 The sego lily stands for peace.
-The state motto “Industry” means steady effort.
+The state motto, “Industry” means steady effort.
 The date 1847 represents the year that Brigham Young led the Mormons to Salt Lake Valley.
 The date 1896 represents the year that Utah gained admission to the Union of the United States.